 Usually, a colonoscopy is just one step in identifying the cause of gastrointestinal symptoms.
 Other tests can include blood and stool tests, ultrasounds or X-rays.

-If your doctor recommends a colonoscopy, it’s because they want to look at the inside of your colon for visual signs of what could be causing your symptoms, and take a tissue sample – which is called a colon biopsy – if needed.
+If your doctor recommends a colonoscopy, it’s because they want to look at the inside of your colon for visual signs of what could be causing your symptoms.
+During the procedure, they’ll also be able to take a tissue sample – which is called a colon biopsy – if needed.

 Following up on previous colon cancer tests or procedures

-If you’ve had polyps or abnormal tissues identified by a previous colonoscopy, a follow-up colonoscopy may be recommended to look for or remove more polyps.
-Or if an at-home stool test for colorectal cancer screening came back positive, a colonoscopy would be the recommended next step.
+If you’ve had colon polyps or abnormal tissues identified by a previous colonoscopy, a follow-up colonoscopy may be recommended to look for or remove more polyps.
+Or if an at-home FIT test for colorectal cancer screening came back positive, a colonoscopy would be the recommended next step.